joelkell/Visualizer/README.md

 * RewindButton.java
     * Extends Button
-	* Draws a Rewind Button to the screen which rewinds the sonf when clicked
+	* Draws a Rewind Button to the screen which rewinds the song when clicked

 * FastForward.java
     * Extends Button